eclipse-ankaios/ankaios/doc/docs/development/extending-dev-container.md

 # the following steps might be necessary:
 docker run --rm --privileged multiarch/qemu-user-static --reset -p yes

 # Create and use a new builder.
-This needs top be called only once:
+This needs to be called only once:
 docker buildx create --name mybuilder --driver docker-container --bootstrap docker buildx use mybuilder

-# Now build new base image for the dev container
+# Now build the new base image for the dev container
 cd .devcontainer
 docker buildx build -t ghcr.io/eclipse-ankaios/devcontainer-base:<version> --platform linux/amd64,linux/arm64 -f Dockerfile.base .
 ```